Therapy of diffuse or focal proliferative lupus nephritis

 - Professor of Medicine and Pathology

 - The Ohio State University College of Medicine

 The optimal treatment of lupus nephritis (LN) varies with the type of renal histology that is present in renal biopsy specimens.
-Immunosuppressive therapy is indicated in the great majority of patients with diffuse or focal proliferative LN (class III or IV LN) and in some selected patients with membranous LN (class V LN), including those with a severe nephrotic syndrome, an elevated serum creatinine, and/or associated proliferative disease [1-3].
+Immunosuppressive therapy is indicated in patients with diffuse or focal proliferative LN (class III or IV LN) [1-3].
 Immunosuppressive therapy is usually not indicated for minimal mesangial and mesangial proliferative LN.
+Treatment of patients with membranous LN (class V LN) is presented elsewhere.
 (See "Diagnosis and classification of renal disease in systemic lupus erythematosus", section on 'Classification' and "Clinical features and therapy of membranous lupus nephritis".)

 Induction and maintenance immunosuppressive therapy of proliferative LN, as well as nonimmunosuppressive therapies, will be reviewed here.
 The treatment of resistant or relapsing proliferative LN and issues related to end-stage LN are presented separately.
 (See "Therapy of resistant or relapsing diffuse or focal proliferative lupus nephritis" and "End-stage renal disease due to lupus nephritis".)